helenclx/helenchong.dev/src/blog/posts/2025-10-17-eleventy-meetup-27.md

 Once again, thank you [Sia Karamalegos](https://sia.codes/) for organising THE Eleventy Meetup.
 Thank you to everyone who attended the meetup.
 Thank you everyone who has left supportive and encouraging messages for my talk.

-You can watch my talk, "Eleventy Journey From 2.0 to 3.0", at THE Eleventy Meetup Episode 19 at THE Eleventy Meetup's YouTube channel:
+You can watch my talk, "Building a Multilingual Blog with Eleventy", at THE Eleventy Meetup Episode 27 at THE Eleventy Meetup's YouTube channel:

 https://www.youtube.com/watch?v=9VmjX0muGkk